 Forecast Outlook-10/16/22

+The system that produced some heavy rains in Southern California and into Western Arizona will start to pull away Sunday morning.

-After a day of some cloud over the Las Vegas Valley, Sunday we will be back to sunny skies with temperatures hovering around where they should be for this time of the year.
+We should see a mix of sun and cloud as we go through the day with daytime temperatures trending around where it should be for this time of the year.

-The rain that was produced by a closed low south of us stayed away from our area but did produce some heavy rain to the south of us.

-From Sunday on we should be enjoying dry weather conditions and seasonal temperatures through the week.
+A strong area of high pressure starts to set up late Monday night into Tuesday bringing warmer temperature to the valley for the middle of the week.

+As we head into Thursday, Friday and next weekend we cold see another closed low developing off Southern California.

 The-CNN-Wire™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.